bidah/styled-native-breakpoint-for-web/README.md

 NOTE: Same as web media queries, by using the library, if you resize your browser window and you hit a breakpoint, layout will change accordingly.

+We are also emulating the responsiveness of web media queries behaviour, so if you resize your browser window and you hit a breakpoint, layout will change accordingly.

 ## Installation

 ```